Perfect Software by Gerald M. Weinberg (2021)

 18 Oblivious scams

 When we want so much for everything to go well, it’s all too easy to inject our fantasies into our data.
-(Page 168.)tags: book - photo
+(Page 168.)tags: book - book-club - photo